-The 2017 Campus Master Plan seeks to enhance the student experience; increase spatial connectivity and interdisciplinary opportunities; and link buildings via cohesive landscape and common spaces.
+The 2017 Campus Master Plan seeks to enhance the student experience, increase spatial connectivity and interdisciplinary opportunities, and link buildings via a cohesive landscape.

 The landscape design incorporates four major elements: defining a pedestrian connection, developing safe crossings, protecting an environmentally sensitive area, and establishing clear entry gates.

 This campus master plan guides future campus capacity in the long term, and identifies solutions to near-term campus challenges related to growth, facilities conditions, and programmatic needs.